 If you have ever seen Who Do You Think You Are? on the TV, then if you’re anything like me, you’ve probably wondered what family secrets would be revealed if there was a whole team on-hand to help you research your family history.
 Well, this summer you too can get advice from the experts!

 Building on the success of the popular BBC series in which celebrities trace their family history, Who Do You Think Your Are?
 Live is coming to Scotland for the first time this year.
-Packed with genealogy experts, free workshops, a celebrity theatre and specialist exhibitors, the show will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 August – 31 August, 2014.
-More information and tickets will be available later in the year.
+Packed with genealogy experts, workshops, a celebrity theatre and specialist exhibitors, tickets are now on sale for the show, which is part of the Year of Homecoming Scotland 2014 and will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 – 31 August, 2014.

-Throughout the Year of Homecoming 2014, which is a year-long programme of events that celebrate all that is best about Scotland,there are many more ancestral events which can help you to get started, including at Bannockburn Live in Stirling, the Highland Homecoming in inverness and the 10th Clan Munro International Gathering in Ross-shire.
+Throughout the Year of Homecoming Scotland 2014, which is a year-long programme of events that celebrates all that is best about Scotland,there are many more ancestral events to help you uncover your past, including at Bannockburn Live in Stirling, the Inverness Highland Meeting and the 10th Clan Munro International Gathering in Ross-shire.

 Find out more about researching your ancestry